The verdict? According to our member, Virgin Australia’s trans-Pacific Business class is better than Qantas, Delta, American Airlines and United.

 Despite a slow start to the meal service after takeoff, the cabin crew did an excellent job of looking after the full Business cabin.
 Wine top-ups were constantly offered and the menu featured some mouth-watering meal options.

-The seat itself was very comfortable too, allowing for a solid sleep on this long flight.
+The Virgin Australia Business class seat was very comfortable too, allowing for a solid sleep on this long flight.

 The amenity kit was loaded with some nice products, and the PJ’s are a nice touch.
 The turn down service resulted in a very comfortable bed.
 The seat is plush and nicely padded, comfortable even in the fully upright setting.